bvs7/MBot/README.md

 /vote		changes the player's vote to the other player they mention
 		/vote me, /vote none, /vote nokill also work
 /status	lists who is in the next game, or who is in the game and where the votes stand.
+/timer	start a five minute timer.
+At the end of this, the game continues even with no actions

 Mafia group (and Cop/Doctor DM) commands: